jyanar/flatiron-ccn-workshop-2025/docs/source/full/day2/place_cells.md

 (basis_eval_place_cells)=
 ### Basis evaluation

 As we've seen before, we will use basis objects to represent the input values.
-Since we have two different inputs, we'll need two separate basis objects.
 In previous tutorials, we've used the `Conv` basis objects to represent the time-dependent effects we were looking to capture.
 Here, we're trying to capture the non-linear relationship between our input variables and firing rate, so we want the `Eval` objects.
-In these circumstances, you should look at the tuning you're trying to capture and compare to the [basis kernels (visualized in NeMoS docs)](https://nemos.readthedocs.io/en/latest/background/basis/README.html): you want your tuning to be capturable by a linear combination of them.
+In these circumstances, you should look at the tuning you're trying to capture and compare to the [basis kernels (visualized in NeMoS docs)](table_basis): you want your tuning to be capturable by a linear combination of them.

 In this case, several of these would probably work; we will use [`MSplineEval`](nemos.basis.MSplineEval) for both, though with different numbers of basis functions.

+Additionally, since we have two different inputs, we'll need two separate basis objects.

 :::{note}